 Once you’re happy with the result, apply the stain to the final surface of your project using a stain applicator like a brush, roller, or cloth.

-Start from the edges and work your way in, wipe off any excess stain with a clean cloth, and let it dry completely before applying a second coat if needed.
+Start from the edges and work your way in, wipe off any excess stain with a clean cloth, and let it dry completely before applying a second coat if needed to enhance the color and get a darker shade.

 Once the entire surface is coated, allow the stain to dry and cure for the recommended time.